timarkh/tsakorpus/docs/pipeline.md

 </Directory>
 ```

 After enabling this configuration and reloading apache, your corpus should be available at %your_website_url%/%url_for_your_corpus%/search .
+All search queries the user makes are passed to the backend as Ajax GET-queries.